Toutatis (roller coaster)

 Toutatis is a steel launched roller coaster located at Parc Astérix in Plailly, France.
 Toutatis was first announced at the IAAPA Orlando Expo in 2018 and upon opening became France's tallest and fastest coaster.
 It features four launches with a top speed of 107 km/h and a 51 m top hat.
 It is named after Toutatis, a Celtic god who features in the Asterix books.

 History

 Announcement

 During a documentary helmed by TF1 on May 20, 2018, Frédéric Dubosc, head of construction at Parc Astérix, revealed that a magnetic-launched coaster, inspired by Taron at Phantasialand, was being developed for the park.
 On November 15, 2018, Intamin and park operator Compagnie des Alpes officially unveiled the unnamed launch coaster at the IAAPA Expo in Orlando, Florida.
 This was announced alongside Kondaa, another Intamin project that would debut at Walibi Belgium in 2021.
-Parc Astérix's roller coaster would feature four launches – three of which would be achieved on a single multi-pass launch track – 23 airtime moments, and a 51 m tall Top hat with a 101° drop leading out of it.
-The coaster would be built within a new 20,813 m² area behind the Trace du Hourra bobsled roller coaster and was planned to open for the 2021 season.
+The roller coaster would feature four launches – three of which would be achieved on a single multi-pass launch track – 23 airtime moments, and a 51 m tall top hat with a 101° drop.
+The coaster would be built within a new 20,813 m^{2} area behind Trace du Hourra and was planned to open for the 2021 season.